How Much Description Should a Novel Have?

 Description is not meant to be filler, or a chance for the writer to demonstrate their extensive vocabulary.
 Good description has purpose.

-Whatever you do, don’t think of description as an isolated part of your writing.
-That is, don’t think ‘hmm, I need some description here’ and then dump down a paragraph of description before moving on with the action.
+That is, they shouldn’t be thinking, ‘Hmm, I need some description here,’ and then dump down a paragraph of description before moving on with the action.

-Going back to the seasoning metaphor, description should be sprinkled throughout your prose.
 Just as you wouldn’t want to eat a spoonful of ground cumin, you wouldn’t want to read a page of static description.
 Sprinkle that cumin into your curry sauce, though, and it adds depth to the dish.
-Sprinkle description through your prose, and it acts in the same way.
+Description sprinkled through the prose acts in the same way.

-Nothing should be described in detail unless it’s important – whether to the plot or the tone of your novel.
+Nothing should be described in detail unless it’s important – whether to the plot or the tone of the novel.

 Take this description from Dune by Frank Herbert as an example.
 The description effectively portrays the gravity of this character: